mwilkins91/mwilkins91/README.md

 ## Who?
 My name is Mark Wilkins, a software developer from Toronto Canada.
 I love animals, tech, food, games, helping people, and travel.
+Not necessarily in that order!

 Many of my projects focus on one (or more!) of these things!

 ## What?